Melania Trump Allegedly ‘Slut-Shamed’ By Reporter, Model Defends First Lady

 The product categories that Melania Trump could’ve made more money on include fashion, accessories, jewelry, cosmetics, hair care, and fragrance, etc.

-There were concerns that Melania was intending to profit from her role as first lady, but many reports state that the was suit referring to months before the election.
-The articles that reportedly had an impact on Mrs. Trump’s business opportunities were publishes in August of 2016.
+There were concerns that Melania intended to profit from her role as first lady, but many reports state that the was suit referring to months before the election.
+The articles that reportedly had an impact on Mrs. Trump’s business opportunities published in August of 2016.

 In spite of the corrections, retractions, and apologies from websites that focused on the libelous story about Melania Trump, Emily Ratajkowski reveals that a reporter from a recognized news source allegedly called her a “hooker.”
 The reporter cited to be with the New York Times wasn’t named.